-The first day of PyCon AU is dedicated to specialist tracks.
+Traditionally, the first day of PyCon AU is dedicated to specialist tracks.
 These tracks, also known as ‘miniconfs’, are curated by smaller specialist groups within Python community, and allow for more in-depth talks on the subject.

 Conference main track

-The weekend of PyCon AU is the main conference event.
+Traditionally, the weekend of PyCon AU is the main conference event.
 We invite speakers from all backgrounds and levels of knowledge to share their experience and knowledge with our audience.

 Development Sprints provide an unstructured location for projects and contributors to work in real time on their projects, or for people to hack about with various things with people with experts in their fields.

 The conference would have provided copious amounts of table space, power, and internet connectivity.
 Since we're now on the Internet, these things are all unfortunately BYO.